Alnus acuminata: Timber

 The timber is light to mid reddish-brown and fine grained.
 It is used for building bridges and pilings, for making coffins, boxes, crates, furniture and plywood.
 It also makes a good firewood that burns steadily.

+Medical Usage

+Alnus acuminata has been used traditionally in Central and South American medicine to treat acute inflammation.
+To evaluate the effectiveness of the anti-inflammatory claims and ascertain whether the substance is safe and non-toxic, researchers performed phenolic analyses.
+The stem bark has been found to contain triterpenoids and diarylheptanoids, indicating that it is anti-inflammatory and is safe for ingestion.